Broken Shoulder Blade Overview

 Pain, swelling, and bruising may occur over the shoulder blade in the upper back or on the top of the shoulder overlying the coracoid and acromion processes.

-- Movement of the arm will increase the pain.
+- Moving the arm increases the pain

-- You will be unable to lift the arm.
+- Inability to lift the arm

 When to Seek Medical Care

-- Pain with movement of the affected shoulder
+- Pain with movement of the shoulder

 - Swelling of the shoulder